manuelDeLaEranueva/isdi-bootcamp-202402/staff/manuel-eranueva/project/doc/README.md

 - share wich books you have to retrieve and when
 - rate users
 - see in a map the relative position of the user with wich you are speaking
+- open a chat with other user when both of you are interesteed in exchanging

 ### UI Design